Highfield Primary Governors

 - Staff Governor – Mrs Shagufta Hasan, Mrs Anna Duffy

-- Parent Governors – Mr Kristian Garner, Mrs Nicola Davis
+- Parent Governors – Mr Kristian Garner, Mrs Nicola Davis, Mrs Anna Hunter

-- Co-opted Governor – Dr J Hobbiss, Mrs Ros Millington, Vacancy x2
+- Co-opted Governor – Dr John Hobbiss, Mrs Helen Gregson

 Highfield Community Primary School Local Governing Board